rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 Options and file names from the `rsvim` command line are inspected.
 Several kinds of use cases are:

 - When special options are provided (i.e. `-h`/`--help`, `-V`/`--version`), Rsvim will print some useful information and exit.
 - When file names are provided, Rsvim will read them, create a buffer for each one and associate it to the corresponding file name.
+Rsvim chooses the first file as its default buffer, which will be binded with the default window on TUI.
 - If no file name is provided, Rsvim will create a default empty buffer, associated with no file name.

 ## 3. Load Configuration Script

-Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry.
+Chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry.
 Then executes the configuration entry script to apply the configurations.

-There're several locations for user to choose:
+There're several locations to choose:

 ### `$RSVIM_CONFIG_HOME``

-Rsvim first tries to detect:
+First tries to detect:

 1. Whether the `$RSVIM_CONFIG_HOME` environment variable exists as a directory path in file system.
 2. Whether a `rsvim.{js,ts}` file exists in the directory.